-The Office of the Provost is pleased to announce that nominations are open for the 2018 Innovative Teaching with Technology Award.
-This annual award recognizes a full-time RIT faculty member who uses technology to teach in effective and innovative ways.
+The Innovative Teaching with Technology Award recognizes a full-time RIT faculty member who uses technology to teach in effective and innovative ways.
 The range of acceptable entries is broad-such as the incorporation of a new technology, or the use of an existing technology or teaching methodology in a unique way.
 With the launch of the Innovative Learning Institute (ILI), and its emphasis on fostering the use of technology to positively impact student learning, nominations for this award will be evaluated against the Institute's definition and rubric of innovative teaching and learning:

 "Any teaching strategy, approach, technique, or tool that is used, or used in a new way, to produce quantifiable gain for student outcomes or the student experience, and can be implemented widely at RIT."

 College of Liberal Arts